-Under the 2009 Health Insurance Portability and Accountability Act (HIPAA) and the Health Information and Technology for Economic and Clinical Health Act (HITECH) regulations it has been mandated that all hospitals and physician practices be utilizing a certified HER/EMR by 2015.
-Many hospitals and practices have already implemented the EHR’s/EMR’s.
+Under the 2009 regulations for Health Insurance Portability and Accountability Act (HIPAA) and Health Information and Technology for Economic and Clinical Health Act (HITECH), it was mandated that all hospitals and physician practices utilize a certified HER/EMR by 2015.

-Through recent documentation and coding audits the Centers for Medicare and Medicaid Services (CMS), as well as other payers have found the misuse and over use of these quick phrases, templates, copying and pasting that in some instances has lead to what they are now calling the “cloning” of medical records.
-This has given way to a whole new area of audits.
+Through recent documentation and coding audits, the Centers for Medicare and Medicaid Services (CMS), as well as other payers, have found the misuse and over use of these quick phrases, templates, copying and pasting that in some instances has led to what is now referred to as the “cloning” of medical records.
+This has resulted in a whole new area of audits.

-In quite a few instances it has also been found that the “coding calculators” within the EHR/EMR does not calculate to the level of service correctly.
+In quite a few instances, it has also been found that the “coding calculators” within the EHR/EMR do not calculate the level of service correctly.
 This is not to say that they cannot be beneficial, but your practice needs to understand how they currently work and what the limitations are.